Ananap/FinalWebProject/README.md

 + User
   + Edit personal information in the profile
   + View information about available flowers
-  + Search by filters and make an order for specific date
+  + Search by filters
-  + Save credit cards
+  + Make an order for specific date
-  + View iformation about previous orders
+  + View information about previous orders
 + Admin
-  + Add and edit items
+  + Add new items
-  + Add new admins
+  + Edit items
   + Change status of an order